- What is the Cancer Drugs Fund (CDF)?

 The CDF provides interim funding which means faster access to cancer drugs.
 This saves valuable time – up to 8 months in some cases.

-For drugs that have received a draft recommendation for routine commissioning or a draft recommendation for use within the CDF, patients will now be able to access drugs from the point of marketing authorisation (the licence which shows the drug is safe for use).
+For drugs that have received a draft recommendation for routine commissioning or a draft recommendation for use within the CDF, patients are now able to access drugs from the point of marketing authorisation (the licence which shows the drug is safe for use).

 We also start our technology appraisal process much earlier, with the aim of publishing guidance sooner than before.
 We now aim to publish: